 Rhine: The classic bike trail in 6 days

 Let yourself be seduced by the romantic Middle Rhine to a particularly enjoyable cycling trip from Mainz to Cologne.
-Follow the Rhine cycle path along lovely vineyards to Eltville with a Kurfürstliche castle, to the monastery Eberbach and on to Rüdesheim.
-Stroll over the Loreley cliffs, stroll up and enjoy a fantastic view of the Rhine Valley.
+Follow the Rhine cycle path along lovely vineyards to Eltville with a beautiful castle, to the monastery Eberbach and on to Rüdesheim.
+Stroll over the Loreley cliffs, and enjoy a fantastic view of the Rhine Valley.
 Deep green forests, fortified castles and romantic castles lie on your further journey.
-You can also look forward to interesting places where you can visit many attracions.
+You can also look forward to interesting places where you can visit many attractions.
 Visit such well-known cities as Mainz, Koblenz, Bad Honnef and Cologne.

 1. day Mainz arrival

-In Mainz you should be well on time!
-Not just the Roman-Germanic central museum, the Gutenberg museum, the emperors cathedral and the electors castle are worth an ample visit (arrival possible by German railway/ rental bike at hotel).
+Arrive early.
+Not just the Roman-Germanic central museum, the Gutenberg museum, the emperors cathedral and the electors castle are worth a visit (arrival possible by German railway/ rental bike at hotel).

 2. day Mainz - Oberwesel 51 km

 The beautiful first cycle route leads you through the gentle vineyards and famous winegrowers of the Rheingau.
-Here the Rhine still flows gently, forms small romantic islands and extends its bed up to 800 m wide!
-On the way, you can take a detour (+ 14 km) to Eltville and Eberbach Abbey.
+Here the Rhine still flows gently, forms small romantic islands and extends its bed up to 800 m expanse!
+On the way, you can take an excursion (+ 14 km) to Eltville and Eberbach Abbey.
 In Rüdesheim you should take the opportunity to stroll through the world famous Drosselgasse or to take a relaxing ride with the cable car up to the Niederwald monument.
 From Rüdesheim to Bingen you take the Rhine ferry and then you continue to cycle along best-developed cycle path to Bacharach.
 On these 16 km you pass the Mäuseturm, the Castles Rheinstein and Reichenstein as well as Burg Sooneck and Hohneck and the ruins of Fürstenberg.
-Everywhere it is A worth a stop and in Bacharach you should climb the city wall before you finally cycle to Oberselel.
+Everywhere it is worth a stop and in Bacharach you should climb the city wall before you finally cycle to Oberwesel.